servaasusa/ANET_A8/README.md

 M84 ; Disable stepper motors
 ```

+*** Cura Octoprint integration
+-> Marketplace -> OctoPrint Connection

+*** ANET A8 notes
+reduce fan speed to 40%
+reduce print speed to 35 at first

 Marlin 119 setup summary:
 #define Z_MIN_PROBE_ENDSTOP_INVERTING false  // Set to true to invert the logic of the probe.
 #define BLTOUCH